Who We Are

 Habitat for Humanity was first imagined at Koinonia Farm in Americus, Georgia.
 Founded by farmer and biblical scholar Clarence Jordan in 1942, Koinonia Farm was committed to community and racial equity.

 Fox Cities Habitat started serving families through new home construction in 1993.
-Since then, the organization has grown to support two Habitat for Humanity ReStore home improvement outlets, an Almost Home program, home rehab, home repair, Neighborhood Revitalization and Rock the Block events.
+Since then, the organization has grown to support two Habitat for Humanity ReStore home improvement outlets, an Almost Home program, home rehab, home repair, Neighborhood Revitalization and Rock the Block programs.

-Habitat for Humanity International (“Habitat”) and its affiliated organizations will not proselytize.
-Nor will Habitat work with entities or individuals who insist on proselytizing as part of their work with Habitat.
+Habitat for Humanity International (“Habitat”) and its affiliated organizations will not proselytize, nor will Habitat work with entities or individuals who insist on proselytizing as part of their work with Habitat.
 This means that Habitat will not offer assistance on the expressed or implied condition that people must adhere to or convert to a particular faith or listen and respond to messaging designed to induce conversion to a particular faith.